 Diversified healthcare company Abbott Laboratories (ABT) Wednesday said third-quarter profit declined from the prior year, despite a rise in revenues.
 Adjusted earnings, however, topped Wall Street estimates, and the company tightened its profit forecast for the year.

-Following the long, holiday weekend, stocks may move to the upside in early trading on Tuesday.
-The major index futures are currently pointing to a modestly higher open for the markets, with the Dow futures up by 15 points.
+After moving notably higher over the past few sessions, stocks may show a lack of direction in early trading on Wednesday.
+The major index futures are currently pointing to a roughly flat open for the markets, with the Dow futures up by just 5 points.

 Aerospace and defense giant Boeing Co. on Wednesday reported an 18 percent increase in profit for the third quarter from last year on higher revenues, reflecting strong demand for commercial aircraft.
 Both revenues and adjusted earnings per share for the quarter beat analysts' expectations.
 For fiscal 2014, Boeing once again raised its earnings outlook, while reaffirming its revenue expectations.

 Defense contractor General Dynamics Corp. reported Wednesday a profit for the third quarter that increased seven percent from last year, reflecting improved margins and revenue growth.
 Both earnings per share from continuing operations and quarterly revenues topped analysts' expectations.